0xTacoTruck/cyfrin-foundry-upgradable-smart-contracts/Notes.md

-# Upgradable Smart Contracts Lesson Notes
+# upgradeable Smart Contracts Lesson Notes

 ## Lesson and Project Overview

-This lesosn looks to explore what upgradable smart contracts are, proxies, how they are carried out, what are the components that allow upgradable smart contracts, their advantages and risks, best practises, how to deploy one and how to upgrade a smart contract.
+This lesosn looks to explore what upgradeable smart contracts are, proxies, how they are carried out, what are the components that allow upgradeable smart contracts, their advantages and risks, best practises, how to deploy one and how to upgrade a smart contract.

-## Upgradable Smart Contracts Introduction
+## upgradeable Smart Contracts Introduction

 We understand and have explored before how smart contracts on the ethereum blockchain are immutable and and transactions are verifiable which really boosts the security and decentralisation aspects of why this technology is so cool!
 However, this isn't the full story.
 Obviously the storage variables that a smart contract uses and are stored on the blockchain can be changed in value, the immutability reference comes from the idea that the core functioning and logic of a smart contract don't change.
-Now while the smart contract deployed at an address are immutable in that sense, there are actually methods that can be used to update smart contracts functionality post deployment on the blockchain - this is a concept called Upgradable Smart Contracts.
+Now while the smart contract deployed at an address are immutable in that sense, there are actually methods that can be used to update smart contracts functionality post deployment on the blockchain - this is a concept called upgradeable Smart Contracts.

-Because of this ability to upgrade functionality of smart contracts, and often leaning away from decentralisation towards centralisation that allows small groups of individuals to make changes, the industry has, for the most part, made the determination that for the most part upgradable contracts are bad.
+Because of this ability to upgrade functionality of smart contracts, and often leaning away from decentralisation towards centralisation that allows small groups of individuals to make changes, the industry has, for the most part, made the determination that for the most part upgradeable contracts are bad.
 However, they do exist and are used and therefore we need to learn about them, especially for my security journey.

 ### 3 Methods to Upgrade your Smart Contract